adoroburrito/adoroburrito/README.md

 ### Hi, i'm André! 👋

-I'm currently working as a senior software engineer @ Accenture Brazil, mostly using JavaScript, both in the back-end (Node, TypeScript) and the front-end (React.js, Vue.js, Angular 2).
-In my free time I play guitar, study computer science, play around with toy projects in languages I like (Rust, Lua, Lisp, etc), look for ways to make my environment more effective + fast and make endless spotify playlists to share with friends!
+I'm currently working as a technical lead @ Accenture Brazil, mostly using JavaScript, both in the back-end (Node, TypeScript) and the front-end (React.js, Vue.js, Angular 2).
+In my free time I play guitar, study computer science, play around with toy projects in languages I like (Rust, Lua, OCaml, etc), look for ways to make my environment more effective + fast and make endless spotify playlists to share with friends!

 Please see pinned repositories below for samples of my code, through my side projects!